matteomattei/matteomattei.github.io/_posts/2013-07-03-how-to-calculate-the-number-of-inserted-deleted-and-modified-lines-in-subversion.md

 ---
 title: How to calculate the number of inserted, deleted and modified lines in Subversion
+description: If you want to collect some statistics from SVN in term of lines modified, inserted or deleted you can use this bash code
 author: Matteo Mattei
 layout: post
 permalink: /how-to-calculate-the-number-of-inserted-deleted-and-modified-lines-in-subversion/